 Upper Gledhill Falls is one of our favourite wild swimming spots in Ku-ring-gai.
 The deep emerald pool lies at the bottom of a picturesque waterfall, and the surrounding cliff walls give it a feeling of seclusion.
-Despite being just below the road, it feels a world away.
+Despite being located just below the road, it feels a world away.

-It’s a very short walk to get there, but does involve a scramble, which we’ll detail in this guide.
+It’s a very short walk to get there, but does involve a minor scramble, which we’ll detail in this guide.

 Visiting Upper Gledhill Falls